The Brave and the Bold #28 (1960) : la première apparition de la Justice League

 ⚡ The Brave and the Bold #28 (February-March 1960): The Birth of the Justice League

 Some issues don't just tell a story; they establish an institution.
 The Brave and the Bold #28, published in early 1960, is one such issue.
 It was within these pages that the Justice League of America was born—the first major team bringing together the most powerful heroes of the DC Universe: Superman, Batman, Wonder Woman, Flash, Green Lantern, Aquaman, and the Martian Manhunter.
-This issue not only launched the most famous superhero team in comic book history but also inaugurated an entire era, that of superhero teams, and even indirectly led to the creation of the Marvel Universe.
-Let's look back at this foundational moment of the Silver Age and the place the Dark Knight holds within it.
+This issue not only launched the most famous superhero team in comic book history but also ushered in an entire era, that of superhero teams, and even indirectly led to the creation of the Marvel universe.
+Let's look back at this foundational moment of the Silver Age and Batman's place in it.
+To delve deeper into this topic, also see All Justice League Members: The Complete Roster by Era.

 📖 The Brave and the Bold: DC's Laboratory

 To understand the importance of this issue, one must know what The Brave and the Bold was.
-This magazine served as a laboratory for DC Comics: an anthology title where the publisher tested new concepts and teams before, eventually, giving them their own series.
-It was within this experimental framework that editor Julius Schwartz and writer Gardner Fox, supported by artist Mike Sekowsky, decided to take a bold gamble: to unite the biggest stars of the publishing house in a single adventure.
+This magazine served as a laboratory for DC Comics: an anthology title where the publisher tested new concepts and teams before, potentially, giving them their own series.
+It was within this experimental framework that editor Julius Schwartz and writer Gardner Fox, supported by artist Mike Sekowsky, decided to take a bold gamble: bringing together the biggest stars of the house in a single adventure.

-The idea was not entirely new—a similar group, the Justice Society, had existed in the 1940s—but the context of the Silver Age, that period of creative renewal in the early 1960s, gave it a fresh flavor.
-The issue's success was such that it quickly led to a regular series, Justice League of America, launched at the end of 1960.
-The laboratory's gamble had paid off, and the history of comics had just turned a page.
+The idea was not entirely new—a similar group, the Justice Society, had existed in the 1940s—but the context of the Silver Age, this period of creative renewal in the early 1960s, gave it an unprecedented flavor.
+The success of the issue was such that it quickly led to a regular series, Justice League of America, launched at the end of 1960.
+The laboratory's gamble paid off, and the history of comics had just been transformed.

 🦸 The Birth of the Justice League of America

-Bringing together Superman, Batman, Wonder Woman, Flash, Green Lantern, Aquaman, and the Martian Manhunter into one team was an idea of immense symbolic power.
-For the first time, the most emblematic heroes of the same universe joined forces against a threat that none could have defeated alone.
-The Justice League embodied an ideal: that of a coalition of the best, a modern pantheon in service of humanity.
-This foundational concept would become one of the pillars of the entire DC Universe.
+Bringing together Superman, Batman, Wonder Woman, Flash, Green Lantern, Aquaman, and the Martian Manhunter in one team was an idea of immense symbolic power.
+For the first time, the most iconic heroes of the same universe united their forces against a threat that none could have defeated alone.
+The Justice League embodied an ideal: that of a coalition of the best, a modern pantheon serving humanity.
+This foundational concept would become one of the pillars of the entire DC universe.

-The dynamics of this team, its tensions, and its operation are explored in depth in our dedicated pillar, Batman & the Justice League, as well as in the article on how the Justice League was created.
-But everything, absolutely everything, traces back to this 1960 issue where the team took its first steps and laid the groundwork for a legend still alive sixty years later.
+The dynamics of this team, its tensions, and its functioning are explored in depth in our dedicated pillar, Batman & the Justice League, as well as in the article on how the Justice League was created.
+But everything, absolutely everything, traces back to that 1960 issue where the team took its first steps and laid the groundwork for a legend still alive sixty years later.

 🌟 Starro the Conqueror: The League's First Enemy

-What adversary was needed to justify the union of Earth's greatest heroes?
+What kind of adversary was needed to justify the union of Earth's greatest heroes?
 Gardner Fox's answer was as strange as it was memorable: Starro the Conqueror, a gigantic, intelligent alien starfish capable of enslaving human minds.
 This choice of a bizarre cosmic invader is typical of the unbridled fantasy of the Silver Age, where imagination knew no bounds.
-Improbable as he may be, Starro entered legend as the very first enemy of the Justice League and remains to this day a recurring and respected threat in the DC Universe.
+Improbable as it may be, Starro entered legend as the very first enemy of the Justice League and remains a recurring and respected threat in the DC universe to this day.

-The narrative principle established in this issue would become the team's hallmark: faced with a threat too great for a single hero, several unite their complementary powers.
+The narrative principle established in this issue would become the team's trademark: when faced with a threat too great for a single hero, several unite their complementary powers.
 It is this logic that gives full meaning to the presence, among these titans, of a man without superpowers: Batman.

-From this first adventure, Batman is among the founding members of the Justice League—and that's far from insignificant.
-Surrounded by an invincible alien, an Amazon goddess, and a man capable of running faster than light, the Dark Knight is the only one without any powers.
-And yet, he fully belongs.
-This unique position, that of the only human among gods, would become one of the most fascinating themes in the entire Batman universe.
+From this first adventure, Batman was among the founding members of the Justice League — and that is far from insignificant.
+Surrounded by an invincible alien, an Amazonian goddess, and a man capable of running faster than light, the Dark Knight is the only one without any powers.
+And yet, he perfectly belongs there.
+This singular position, that of the only human among gods, would become one of the most fascinating themes in the entire Batman universe.

-Over the decades, his role in the team has continued to grow, making him the strategist and tactical brain of the League—to the point where one can legitimately wonder if he isn't its true leader, as explored in the article Does Batman truly lead the Justice League?.
-All of this was germinating in The Brave and the Bold #28, where a mere mortal took his place at the table of legends.
+Over the decades, his role in the team has continued to grow, making him the strategist and tactical mastermind of the League — to the point where one can legitimately ask if he isn't the true leader, as explored in the article Does Batman really lead the Justice League?.
+All of this was in its infancy in The Brave and the Bold #28, where a mere mortal took his place at the table of legends.

 💥 The Shockwave: How the League Gave Birth to Marvel

-In other words, without The Brave and the Bold #28 and the birth of the Justice League, the Marvel Universe as we know it might not exist.
-This single 1960 issue therefore not only founded DC's greatest team but also indirectly triggered the creation of its biggest rival, shaping the entire landscape of superhero comic books for decades to come.
-Few fascicles can boast such a legacy.
+In other words, without The Brave and the Bold #28 and the birth of the Justice League, the Marvel universe as we know it might not exist.
+This single 1960 issue therefore not only founded DC's greatest team but also indirectly triggered the creation of its greatest rival, shaping the entire landscape of superhero comic books for decades to come.
+Few fascicules can boast such a legacy.

-The timeless embodiment of the Dark Knight of comics—the founding member of the League.
-This DC Comics figurine is the ideal centerpiece for any collection celebrating the canonical Batman, from the Silver Age to today.
+The timeless embodiment of the Dark Knight from the comics — the founding member of the League.
+This DC Comics figurine is the ideal centerpiece for any collection celebrating canonical Batman, from the Silver Age to today.

 🏁 A Foundational Issue of the Silver Age

-The Brave and the Bold #28 belongs to that very select circle of comics that truly changed the history of the medium.
-Just as Detective Comics #27 gave birth to Batman, this issue gave birth to the Justice League—and, by extension, to the entire modern idea of a shared superhero universe.
-It is an absolute Holy Grail of the Silver Age, with well-preserved copies fetching premium prices among collectors.
+The Brave and the Bold #28 belongs to that very small circle of comics that truly changed the history of the medium.
+Just as Detective Comics #27 gave birth to Batman, this issue gave birth to the Justice League — and, by extension, to the entire modern idea of a shared superhero universe.
+It is an absolute Grail of the Silver Age, with well-preserved copies fetching high prices among collectors.
 To explore other great works that shaped the myth, the guide to all Batman comics by era provides a complete map.
-Sixty years later, the League born in these pages has lost none of its grandeur.
+Sixty years later, the League born in these pages has lost none of its splendor.